Italy - Country Commercial Guide

 Leading Sub-Sectors

 Large-company investments drive the Italian market for cybersecurity.
-The manufacturing sector provides the largest investments in Industry 4.0 and in artificial intelligence (AI) technologies used by 45% of large companies with forecasts for continued growth.
+According to the Cisco Readiness Index, 87% of Italian companies are expected to increase their IT security budgets by 10% in 2024.
 The financial/banking and utility sectors are the main end-users of IT security, followed by the defense, public (national and local), manufacturing, transportation, and telecommunication sectors.

 Opportunities

-ACN will oversee the creation of a unified cloud computing infrastructure, a $2.5 billion project, to increase security for PA data storage.
-The consortium TIM-Leonardo-Cassa Depositi e Presiti-Sogei, which is partnering with Microsoft, won the tender for the project in June 2022.
-The NRRP deadline for the creation of the national cloud is the end of 2022.The goal is to have 75% of the Italian administration using cloud services by 2026.
+ACN is overseeing the creation of a unified cloud computing infrastructure, a $2.5 billion project, to increase security for public-administration data storage.
+In partnership with Microsoft, the consortium TIM-Leonardo-Cassa Depositi e Presiti-Sogei, won the tender for the project in June 2022.
+The goal is to have 75% of the Italian administration migrated to cloud services by 2026.

-The National Cybersecurity Perimeter Law ensures a high level of security for networks, IT systems, and services used by government agencies, PA, state-owned entities, and private companies that exercise an essential function of the state or services fundamental to the country’s interests and national security.
+The National Cybersecurity Perimeter Law ensures a high level of security for networks, IT systems, and services used by government agencies, public administration, state-owned entities, and private companies that exercise an essential function of the state or services fundamental to the country’s interests and national security.
 It also provides the framework for providers of IT products and services that must meet certain requirements, such as data localization.
 The law also provides a legislative amendment on foreign investments in certain strategic sectors.

 Resources